-If you will indulge me, I will now share a teaching method that has nothing to do with Cooperative Learning.
+If you will indulge me, I will now share a teaching method that has nothing to do with Cooperative Learning: Guided Meditation.

-Although this specific example of a guided meditation was presented to adults at Wednesday’s inspiring get-together (#IgniteTM) courtesy of Ormiston Venture Academy (@OrmistonVenture) it will help pupils overcome misconceptions in any subject – just change the “message” and the ending, .
+Although this specific example was presented to adults at an Ignite teachmeet (#IgniteTM) in Great Yarmouth, it will help your pupils overcome misconceptions about any subject – just change the “message” and, (for safeguarding reasons!) the solution.

 The Guided Meditation